andynavarre/me121/README.md

 2DSimulator_Inverse_Kinematics.vi draws the animal using Labview on a 2D simulator

 3DSim.vi generates an n-degree of freedom arm based on the user inputs of rotation and translation on a 3D display

+Simulation_Reality.vi communicates through serial with the robotic arm and reads a gcode file, which is translated into angle commands to the arm.

+InverseKinematics.vi is a SubVi in Simulation_Reality.vi